FreeNAS® in a Virtual Environment

 Figure 2.2g: Select the File Name and Size of the Virtual Disk

 This screen is used to set the size (or upper limit) of the virtual machine.
-Increase the default size to 2 GB .
+Increase the default size to 2 or 4 GB .
 Use the folder icon to browse to a directory on disk with sufficient space to hold the virtual machine.

 Once you make your selection and press "Next", you will see a summary of your choices.
 Use the "Back" button to return to a previous screen if you need to change any values.
 Otherwise, click "Finish" to finish using the wizard.
 The virtual machine will be listed in the left frame, as seen in the example in Figure 2.2h.